 Crime is up in Prospect Heights and Brooklyn as a whole.

-Although there has been a 13% reduction in crime reported to Prospect Heights’ 77th Precinct, there has been a 87.5% increase reported to the 78th Precinct during the week March 22 to March 28, compared to the same period last year.
-Reports of grand larceny account for the large increase in reports, comprising 11 of the 15 reported incidents at the 78th Precinct.
+There has been a 175% increase in crime reported to Prospect Heights' 77th Precinct and a 33% increase reported to the 78th Precinct during the week May 17 to May 23, compared to the same period last year.

-During the same period last year, there were 23 incidents reported across the two precincts, including six incidents of robbery and eight of grand larceny auto.
+During the same period last year, there were 24 incidents reported across the two precincts, including one rape and six incidents of robbery.

-There have been two murders and five rapes reported this year in the neighborhood, compared with one murder and seven rapes reported by the same date in 2020.
+There have been three murders and 11 rapes reported this year in the neighborhood, compared with six murders and ten rapes reported by the same date in 2020.

-Looking at the 28-day cycle, there has been a 7% reduction in incident reports at the 77th Precinct and 20.9% reduction at the 78th Precinct this year on last.
+Looking at the 28-day cycle, there has been a 32% increase in incident reports at the 77th Precinct and 8% increase at the 78th Precinct this year on last.

-The most common incidents reported over the week-long period were felony assault and grand larceny, with five reports of felony assault and 14 of grand larceny.
-That is one more felony assault and 10 more reports of grand larceny than the same period last year.
+The most common incidents reported over the week-long period were felony assault and grand larceny, with 17 reports of felony assault and 13 of grand larceny.
+That is 16 more felony assaults and five more reports of grand larceny than the same period last year.

-On March 31, the 77th Precinct tweeted a photo of a man wanted for robbery, and called on the public for information.
+On May 26, the 77th Precinct tweeted saying officers were responding to a man shot on Sterling Place, and called on the public for information.

-And on March 30, the 78th Precinct tweeted a photo of a suspect in a non fatal shooting, calling on the public for help.
+And on May 27, the 78th Precinct tweeted a photo of a larceny suspect calling on the public for help.
 The precinct is offering a reward of up to $2,500 for information.

-Across the borough, there have been 424 incidents reported between March 22 and March 28, according to NYPD’s CompStat, including one murder in Brooklyn South and three murders in Brooklyn North.
-There were eight reported rapes across Brooklyn, 53 robberies and 87 felony assaults.
+Across the borough, there have been 528 incidents reported between May 17 and May 23, according to NYPD's CompStat, including two murders in Brooklyn South and three murders in Brooklyn North.
+There were six reported rapes across Brooklyn, 80 robberies and 133 felony assaults.